azizsonawalla/Seam-Carver/README.md

 For a more detailed explanation of the original algorithm, please see [this document](http://www.faculty.idc.ac.il/arik/SCWeb/imret/imret.pdf).

 ### Energy function for this implementation

+This implementation uses the improved forward-energy formula as [described in this paper](http://www.eng.tau.ac.il/~avidan/papers/vidret.pdf)

 ### Using Djikstra's shortest-path algorithm to find seams